-Nationwide, most individual health insurance plans, and group health insurance plans, will pay for provision of a GEMS-TENS, if it is medically necessary.
+Nationwide, most individual health insurance plans, and group health insurance plans, will pay for provision of a Precision TENS 3900, if it is medically necessary.

-will reimburse for a TENS, when medically necessary, as outlined here
+Aetna will reimburse for a TENS, when medically necessary, as outlined here.

-Patients and providers should check the terms of the policy, to determine if a GEMS-TENS is implicitly included, or specifically excluded, by the specific language and terms of each policy.
+Patients and providers should check the terms of the policy, to determine if a Precision TENS 3900 is implicitly included, or specifically excluded, by the specific language and terms of each policy.

 Automobile, Homeowners, or Property Insurance Claims